 8. Have online lunch or dinner dates with family and friends.

 I know, you’re stuck at home, so you can’t leave.
 But if you and your friends and family have access to the internet, there’s no reason you can’t set a time to meet up online with Zoom, Google Hangouts, Skype, Facetime, etc. It may feel a little odd at first, but it can work and help you stay social.
 Of course, you can also just set times to get together online without food as well.
 The point is to stay in contact, chat, and enjoy each other’s company.

 9. If you can work from home, do.

 Keep in mind that even if you can’t work from home for your employer, you can work from home for yourself if you like.
-Turning a hobby into a way to make extra cash or doing online tutoring are two things you may be able to do without leaving the house.
+Turning a hobby into a way to bring in more money, or doing online tutoring are two things you may be able to do without leaving the house.
 Just make sure to clearly separate out your work & home life time (and if you have the space, put your work in a room you can shut the door on both while you’re working and after.)

 10. Have a routine.